Tricaine mesylate

 The drug can have selective toxicity for poikilotherms due to their lower rate of metabolism in the liver.

-Tricaine is an anaesthetic that operates by preventing sodium ions to enter the cell and thus silencing action potentials.
+Tricaine is an anaesthetic that operates by preventing sodium ions from entering the cell and thus silencing action potentials.
 This has the net effect of blocking signal exchange between the brain and extremities.

 MSD Animal Health is one of the largest manufacturers of Tricaine in Norway and other European markets under the brand name Finquel.
 The largest manufacturer of Tricaine in North America is Syndel under the brand name Syncaine.
 Syncaine is manufactured in Ferndale, Washington, in the United States.
 Syncaine is used for handling fish, amphibians, and other cold-blooded animals during manual spawning, as well as during marking, measuring, photography, research, surgical operations, transport, and weighing of fish.

 The optimum concentration may vary with the size and species of the fish, and other variables.